What our Newton’s Laws of Motion lesson plan includes

 MATCHING PRACTICE WORKSHEET

-There are two sections for the practice worksheet.
+There are two sections of the practice worksheet.
 The first section lists the three laws of motion and then 10 statements.
 Students must decide which law the statements relate to.
 For the section section, they will match definitions to the correct terms.
 There are eight definitions and terms to match.

 NEWTON’S LAWS OF MOTION HOMEWORK ASSIGNMENT